aws-samples/eks-workshop-developers/website/docs/eks/java/deploy-app.md

 ## 2. Exploring Amazon EKS in AWS console

-Go to the [Amazon EKS](https://console.aws.amazon.com/eks/home#/) console directly, or navigate to Amazon EKS in the AWS console..
+Go to the [Amazon EKS](https://console.aws.amazon.com/eks/home#/) console directly, or navigate to Amazon EKS in the AWS console.

 ## 3. Accessing the application logs